-During and after pregnancy, it is common for women to experience a loss of strength in the muscles of the pelvic girdle.
-This can cause serious pain and discomfort, and new methods are continually being researched to relieve women of this condition during their pregnancy and postpartum.
-A device is needed to assess a maximal voluntary contraction (MVC) of the hip flexor (iliopsoas) and knee extensor (quadriceps, rectus femoris) muscles during a straight leg raise task to assess the loss of strength.
-This can be a sign of pelvic instability in the lower extremities of women both during and after pregnancy.
-The subject will first perform a fatiguing task with one leg in between the supports of the apparatus while the other leg presses down on the push plate.
-The push plate will be raised and the fatigued leg will perform a straight leg raise against the push plate, thus measuring the MVC.
+During and after pregnancy, it is common for women to experience a loss of strength in pelvic girdle muscles.
+This can cause serious pain and discomfort, and new methods are continually being researched to relieve women of this condition during and after their pregnancy.
+There is currently no existing device that can be used to objectively diagnose pelvic instability by assessing the MVC of the hip flexor and knee extensor muscles during a straight leg raise.
+Because of this, our team has created the LEST to quantify the MVC of the previously mentioned muscles.
+Our clients will then use the collected data to set a baseline for diagnosis of pelvic instability.
+Using the LEST, the subject will first perform a fatiguing task (a standard straight leg raise) with one leg in between the supports of the apparatus while the other leg rests on the push plate.
+Then, the push plate will be raised and the fatigued leg will perform a straight leg raise against its bottom face, thus measuring the MVC of the intended leg muscles.
 By initially performing a fatiguing task, the affected patient will most likely experience an increased rate of fatigability and greater hip flexor and knee extensor muscle weakness.
-By quantifying the force data generated from these fatigued muscles, our client can proceed to make conclusions on how to proceed with this common problem.
+By quantifying the force data generated from these fatigued muscles, our clients can proceed to make conclusions on how to assess this common problem.